Release Date: April 5, 2018

 This intermediate level course for healthcare professionals is an introduction into the complex crime of human trafficking, with a focus on sex and labor trafficking and the common symptoms and conditions that occur in trafficked persons.
 The course provides insights into the facts surrounding human trafficking and relevant health risks for the trafficked person.

 AOTA Content Focus - Domain of OT: Client Factors; OT Process: Evaluation; Professional Issues: Comtemporary Issues and Trends

 0.2 AOTA CEUs are awarded upon successful completion of this course.

 The purpose of this basic level course is to provide OTs and OTAs with an introduction to the study of ethical behavior and action as it is applied to occupational therapy practice, education, and research.
 It is designed to facilitate learning and using the ethical principles required to foster moral reasoning and to practice ethical decision making in occupational therapy.
 Specific objectives include defining terms used in discussing ethics, describing the principles and values of ethics organized into the Occupational Therapy Code of Ethics, relating occupational therapy ethics to stakeholders in society, explaining a decision-making process for analyzing ethics issues, and discussing sample case studies.
 The case studies in this course are based on issues brought to the attention of the AOTA Ethics Commission (EC) members.
 All names and situations used in the case studies have been changed to avoid identifying any person or facility.

-Georgia, North Carolina, Ohio, Tennessee & Utah OTs & OTAs - Fulfills your Ethics requirement.
+Georgia, Illinois, North Carolina, Ohio, Tennessee & Utah OTs & OTAs - Fulfills your Ethics requirement.